-Kentucky Medicaid members may participate in PDS if they currently receive or are eligible for services through the following waiver programs.
+Kentucky Medicaid members may participate in PDS who currently receive or are eligible for services through these waiver programs:

-Home and Community Based Waiver (HCB) is designed to target assistance with those who have aging and/or physical disabilities.
+Home and Community-Based Waiver 2 (HCB) targets assistance for those with aging-related and/or physical disabilities.

-Acquired Brain Injury Acute Waiver (ABI-A) and Long-Term Care Brain Injury Waiver (ABI-LTC) are designed to target assistance for individuals with an acquired brain injury.
+Acquired Brain Injury Acute Waiver (ABI-A) and Long-Term Care Brain Injury Waiver (ABI-LTC) target assistance for those with acquired brain injuries.
 There is a waiting list for allocation of these waivers to individuals.
 Placement on the waiting list is determined by the Department for Medicaid Services.
 These waivers may provide residential accommodations.

-Michelle P Waiver (MPW) The Michelle P Waiver is designed to target assistance for individuals with intellectual or developmental disabilities.
+Michelle P Waiver (MPW) The Michelle P Waiver targets assistance for those with intellectual or developmental disabilities.
 There is a waiting list for this waiver.

 How to Enroll

-Current Participants receiving services within HCB, SCL, ABI/LTC or MP waiver may consult with their case manager to discuss enrollment in PDS.
+Current participants receiving services under ABI-A, ABI-LTC, SCL, MP and HCB2 waivers may consult with their case managers to discuss enrollment in PDS.

-Those not currently served under an eligible waiver, but who may qualify, can get help from home health agencies, adult day health centers, supports for community living providers or acquired brain injury service providers.
+Those currently not served under an eligible waiver, but who may qualify, can get help from home authorized adult day health care centers, acquired brain injury providers, home health agencies, or supports for community living providers.
 Regional area agencies on aging and Independent Living and

-regional community mental health centers can provide help to eligible recipients interested in enrolling with PDS.
-Support brokers are available 24 hours per day, seven days per week.
-A representative from any of these agencies may assist you with an application for a waiver through the Kentucky
+regional community mental health centers can help eligible recipients interested in enrolling with PDS.
+A representative from any of these agencies can help you with an application for a waiver through the Kentucky Kynect website.

-Once enrolled in the PDS program, a participant’s case manager is replaced by a support broker/service advisor who helps arrange for needed services.
-This agency representative also helps develop plans of care and budgets, directs participants to training and helps with hiring service providers.
+Once enrolled in the PDS program, help arranging for needed waiver services are assisted by PDS case managers also referenced as support brokers or service advisors.
+These agency representatives also help develop plans of care and budgets, direct participants to training and help with hiring service providers.

 PDS Participant Responsibilities

-- Work with assigned support brokers/service advisors to develop individual plans of care that include support spending and emergency backup plans.
+- Work with assigned support brokers/service advisors to develop individual service plans that include support spending and emergency backup plans.

-- Hire, train, schedule and terminate staff as necessary.
+- Hire, train, schedule and terminate employees as necessary.

-- Follow the plan of care and support spending plan and stay within budget limits.
+- Follow the person-centered service plan (AKA plan of care) and spending plan.

 - Meet any patient liability obligations as determined by the Department for Community Based Services.

-- Choose a representative, if needed or desired.
+- Choose an authorized representative, if needed or desired.

 Choosing Between PDS or Traditional Services

-If a PDS participant discovers this option does not meet expectations and personal preferences in care and service delivery, he or she may return to traditional services without loss of eligibility.
-The department for Medicaid Services may also terminate a PDS participant should the member not continue to meet regulatory criteria.
-The support broker will help you understand your options.
+If PDS participant does not meet expectations and personal preferences in care and service delivery, participants may return to the Home and Community-Based Waiver 2 traditional services without loss of eligibility.
+The Department for Medicaid Services (DMS) also may terminate a PDS participant who does not continue to follow or meet regulatory criteria.
+The PDS case manager will help you understand your options.